 For more information visit: OMAFRA's Barn Fire Information page or call the North Grenville Fire Service at (613) 258-9569 x205.

 Assembly Occupancies - Alternative Measures for Alternative Uses

-The Fire Code does allow, in some cases, the ability to use a building for another use on a temporary measure.
+Note: The Fire Code does allow, in some cases, the ability to apply to use a building for another use on a temporary measure.
 See requirements document here.
 To do that, the owner has to provide to the authority having jurisdiction, alternative measures that would reduce the life safety risks to protect the occupants.
-Please download applications here: Occupancy Submission Cover Letter and Occupancy Designation Form.
+Download applications here: Occupancy Submission Cover Letter and Occupancy Designation Form.
 Please note the guideline refers to the use of schools for sleeping accommodations, however, the process and requirements would be the same, and this guideline would be an excellent tool for churches and recreational facilities etc.

 Public Education Links